Emi Palmor: Director General of the Ministry of Justice

 On 1 February 2014, Palmor was appointed Director General of the Ministry of Justice in place of Dr. Guy Rothkopf, after being selected by the government at the suggestion of Justice Minister Tzipi Livni.
 Palmor's appointment was a non-political appointment, as she came from the civil service itself.
 She continued to serve as a non-political Director General after Ayelet Shaked was appointed Minister of Justice in May 2015.

 Upon taking office and under her leadership she emphasized the role and mission of the Ministry of Justice as a social service-providing ministry, advancing equality and developing better and innovative access to justice alongside its traditional roles.
 She led a series of organizational reforms and established new departments, units and tribunals, while developing legal services and digital platforms.

+In the second half of 2015, under Palmor's oversight, the Ministry created the Cyber Unit, successfully resulting in the removal of tens of thousands of Palestinian posts from social media platforms which according to Adalah, a Palestinian human rights organization based in Haifa, "made requests to the Israeli state attorney, appealing to 'Facebook and Google to remove, restrict or suspend access to certain content, pages or users.'"
+This was done through "no transparency or legal procedure whatsoever, and with no framework for users to defend themselves against allegations that their posts were illegal or warranted removal."
+In a letter sent to the office of the Attorney General Avichai Mandelblit on 2 August 2017, Adalah attorney Fady Khoury alleged that the unit's censorship operations were conducted without any basis in Israeli law: "Nothing in the law allows state authorities to censor content based solely on an administrative determination… that the content amounts to a criminal offense.
+Likewise, there is no explicit directive in [Israeli] law authorizing the removal of content determined to amount to a criminal offense, even by a court."

 On 23 July 2019, it was surprisingly announced that Palmor would end her position as director general of the Ministry of Justice.
-The temporary Justice Minister, Amir Ohana, has chosen to replace Palmor over Ophir Cohen, a close friend of him.
-Since Ohana was only a temporary appointment, it was considered a controversial decision, as this position was usually left in place as part of the professional staff of a ministry.
+The temporary Justice Minister, Amir Ohana, had chosen to replace Palmor over Ophir Cohen, a close friend of his.
+Since Ohana himself was only a temporary appointment, it was considered a controversial decision, as this position was usually retained by its incumbent as part of the professional staff of a ministry.
 Palmor's dismissal drew widespread criticism and the High Court of Justice has put a temporary freeze on the appointment.
 Eventually, Palmor ended her tenure and on September.